 The Council is obliged to make an annual charge to revenue for un-financed capital expenditure.
 The charge is known as Minimum Revenue Provision (MRP).
-With effect from 31st March 2008 detailed rules on the amount of MRP to be charged to the accounts were replaced.
-The new requirement is based on a simple duty for an authority to make an amount of MRP, which it considers to be "prudent".
-In 2011/12 the Council made MRP of £447,444.
+The requirement is based on a simple duty for an authority to make an amount of MRP, which it considers to be "prudent".
+In 2012/13 the Council made MRP of £366,672.
 The amount relates to the Council's liability to repay the principal element on vehicles plant and equipment acquired under finance leases.

-f.
+7f.
 Information on Assets Held